 Seeds can also be used, but they will have to be kept refrigerated until the first quarter of the year (preferably February) and then planted in cold temperatures in sphagnum moss.

-The cobra lily won't require extensive pruning, but you can cut back dead stems and leaves on an as-needed basis.
+The cobra lily doesn't require extensive pruning, but you can cut back dead stems and leaves on an as-needed basis.

 Growing in Containers